Puffinz/CrimloBot/README.md

 python bot.py
 ```

-6. Use !help in a channel with the bot to see the list of commands.
+6. Use `!help` (use the prefix you defined if not using the default) in a channel with the bot to see the list of commands.
 You must have the role that coresponds to BOT_MANAGER_ROLE_ID.